cloudflare/cloudflare-docs/products/workers/src/content/platform/limits.md

 ### Script size

 A Workers script can be up to 1 MB in size after compression.
+If needed, you can [request a larger script size](https://www.cloudflare.com/larger-scripts-on-workers-early-access/).

 ### Number of scripts

-Unless otherwise negotiated as a part of an enterprise level contract, all Workers accounts are limited to a maximum of 30 scripts at any given time.
+Unless otherwise negotiated as a part of an enterprise level contract, all paid Workers accounts are limited to a maximum of 100 scripts at any given time.
+Free Workers accounts are limited to a maximum of 30 scripts at any given time.

 <Aside type="note">